winginitau/glitch/README.md

 Grammar, Lexer, Interactive Terminal Command sHell

-It serves multiple purposes:

-- A terminal / command host for inclusion in Arduino projects
+- Terminal / command host for inclusion in Arduino and embedded projects.
-- Simple definition and extension of an arbitrary grammar that can be used to interactively communicate with, command and control an Arduino.
+- Simple definition of an arbitrary command grammar to interactively command and control an Arduino.
-- Supports basic terminal emulation and command help, coupled with definable enums and string arrays.
+- Basic terminal emulation and command help, coupled with definable enums and string arrays.
-- Allow extension and maintenance of base firmware code and configuration schemas to support new functions, device drivers, operational data etc from a single source &quot;master&quot; meta config (if such functionality is relevant to the project)
+- Allow extension and maintenance of base firmware code and configuration schemas to support new functions, device drivers, operational data etc from a single source, &quot;master&quot, meta config (if such functionality is relevant to the project).
+ - glitch compiles the grammar and produces out.h and associated files.
+ - itch.h is the parser and terminal - gets included with out.h in embedded projects.

-It has successfully been decoupled from its originating project and is now an independent tool for other projects that need an interactive command / protocol shell and enum/string list management for Arduinos and other embedded devices.
+Successfully decoupled from its originating project.
+Its now an independent tool for use in other projects that need an interactive command / protocol shell and enum/string list management.

 Features include: